poornimash05/flight-status-and-notification/README.md

 <-----Flight Status and Notification Application Overview------->

-The Flight Status Application is a web-based platform that allows users to view flight statuses, book flights, and receive real-time updates about their bookings.
+The Flight Status Application is a web-based platform that allows users to view flight status, edit flight status, and receive real-time updates about their bookings.
 The application is built using a Flask backend and a React frontend, leveraging Firebase Cloud Messaging for notifications.

 -->Technologies used:
    (a) Frontend: HTML, CSS, React js.